AjithPriyan/Sales-Dashboard/README.md

 ## Overview

-This project presents an interactive Sales Dashboard built using Power BI, enabling businesses to track and analyze key sales metrics.
-The dashboard provides real-time insights into revenue trends, customer segmentation, and product performance, helping in data-driven decision-making.
+This Sales Dashboard provides a comprehensive view of sales performance across multiple dimensions, including time, geography, product categories, and sales representatives.
+The dashboard helps track revenue trends, analyze product-wise sales, and assess the contribution of different sales personnel and regions.

-## Objectives
+## Features

-1. Monitor total sales, revenue, and profit trends.

-2. Identify top-performing products and regions.

-3. Analyze customer segmentation and purchasing patterns.

-4. Visualize monthly and yearly sales performance.
+1. Total Sales Overview: Displays key metrics such as Total Amount and Total Boxes Sold.

+2. Monthly Sales Trend: A time-series line chart showing monthly revenue trends.

+3. Sales by Country: A donut chart breaking down sales by different regions.

+4. Sales by Product: A horizontal bar chart ranking products based on sales performance.

+5. Sales by Salesperson: A table summarizing individual sales contributions.

+6. Date Filter: A date slicer to analyze trends within a selected time period.

 ## Dataset